 - Book giveaways

-- Lunchtime STEM activities (many community sites have outdoor space such as the school blacktop which can make options like chalk art or science experiments possible that might not be possible inside a library)
+- STEM activities (many community sites have outdoor space such as the school blacktop which can be perfect for chalk art or science experiments)

 *Having a summer meal site nearby does not preclude libraries from becoming summer meal sites.
 Sites must only demonstrate that they are serving a different group of children than the nearby site.
-Contact California Department of Education for more information.
+Contact Lunch at the Library project staff or the California Department of Education for more information.